About the Project

 We’re excited to continue our Centennial celebration with a mural project highlighting our international conservation work.
 We’re collaborating with local graffiti artist, GONZO247, and other local artists.

 On June 2, in collaboration with our friend GONZO247 and the Houston Parks and Recreation Department, we unveiled our first Centennial mural featuring the Galápagos Islands at Tuffly Park in the Fifth Ward.
+The Centennial mural project concluded with the unveiling of the fifth and final mural along with a fundraiser at Saint Arnold Brewing Company on Sunday, July 10.

 Featured locations include: